Ems dispatch: Incident

-On 13 July 1870, King Wilhelm I of Prussia, on his morning stroll in the Kurpark in Ems, was stopped by Count Vincent Benedetti, the French ambassador to Prussia since 1864.
+On 13 July 1870, King Wilhelm I of Prussia, on his morning stroll in the park of Ems, was stopped by Count Vincent Benedetti, the French ambassador to Prussia since 1864.
 Benedetti had been instructed by his superior, Foreign Minister Agenor, duc de Gramont, to present the French demand that the king should guarantee that he would never again permit the candidacy of a Hohenzollern prince to the Spanish throne.
+In addition, the Prussian envoy in Paris, Baron von Werther, was asked for King Wilhelm to send a letter to Napoleon III that would amount to a personal apology for the matter.
 The meeting was informal and took place on the promenade of the Kursaal with the King's entourage at a discreet distance.
 Politely and in a friendly manner, "with the courtesy that never failed him", the King refused to bind himself to any course of action into the indefinite future.
 After their exchange, "the two departed coolly."

 Heinrich Abeken, Privy Legation Councillor of the North German Confederation's Foreign Office, wrote an account of the event for Otto von Bismarck in Berlin.
 Wilhelm described Benedetti as "annoyingly persistent".
 The King asked Bismarck to release an account of the events.

 Bismarck had full liberty to inform the press in a suitable way; it was not his task to publish Abeken's original report.
 Bismarck decided to use some of Abeken's wording for his own press release.
 He removed Wilhelm's conciliatory phrases and emphasised the real issue.
 The French had made certain demands under threat of war, and Wilhelm had refused them.
 That was a clear statement of the facts.